google_counter

 The treatment of gastric cancer is usually managed in various cycles before surgery and also after the recovery, and is very appropriate to treat those patients who are in good general health and are capable of undergoing a rigorous treatment regimen.

-Targeted Therapy: When It May Be Used
+Targeted Therapy For Stomach Cancer: When It May Be Used

 In some advanced stomach cancer cases, the tumors can also have certain molecular features that open up to targeted forms of treatment.
 Amplification or overexpression of a specific growth factor receptor, which is related to the growth of tumor cells, is one of the most clinically relevant markers.